 “With EMDR especially, some clients come in thinking it will be a quick fix that reduces all of their symptoms,” shares Kristen.
 “While brain- and body-based therapies can facilitate healing more quickly than talk therapy, this does not necessarily mean that symptoms will be taken away within a few sessions.”

-It is important to begin EMDR with the knowledge that this modality is an evidence-based, effective healing tool that helps you engage with your unique nervous system.
+It is important to begin EMDR with the knowledge that this non-talk therapeutic approach is an evidence-based, effective healing tool that helps you engage with your unique nervous system.

 “Every brain is different.
 So how someone heals from trauma depends on how their brain heals,” Moyer notes.
 Many individuals are referred to our practice by a friend or colleague with a success story.
 As they begin their own journey with EMDR or Brainspotting, they experience first-hand how their system responds to these therapies.